Mon 10 March 2025

 pain them to hear about it again.
 So theory aside,

-I'll give you that sweet O(1)
+I'll give you that sweet O(1) append and last item pop

-that you expect from a performant Stack
+that you expect from a performant Stack.

-provides a comparatively larger
+Python deque provides a comparatively larger

-performance hit on initialisation to list
+performance hit on initialisation to list and

-performance when you want any arbitrary
+has poor O(n) performance when you want any arbitrary

 item somewhere in the middle.
 It does, however, have